Bunkyo Cherry Blossom Festival 2023

 Access: 7 mins walk from Myogadani Station

-Note: The 2023 Bunkyo Cherry Blossom Festival will be held on a reduced scale as the Bunkyo Cherry Blossom Viewing Party.
-Various events and stalls that have been held in previous years will not be held this year.
+Note: The 2023 Bunkyo Cherry Blossom Festival was held on a reduced scale as the Bunkyo Cherry Blossom Viewing Party, ans various events and stalls that had been held in previous years were not held.

 Thanks for reading!
 For more information about special events & amazing things to see in Tokyo in spring, check out the links below, too!